secretable/secretable/README.md

   -h, --help    Show this help message
 ```
 ### About security:
-- In encrypted mode, Google Sheets do not store any open data other than description.
+- Google Sheets do not store any open data other than description.

 - In the environment in which the bot is launched, the "salt" is generated and stored, which is necessary for encryption using the master password.